Becoming the Unusuals

 Even though they went their separate ways and followed different and divergent career paths, none of the Unusuals ever left the music behind.
 It remained a vital part of all of their lives.

 *Harvey Redmond (bass, vocalist) was wed in 1966 and, after graduating from Western in 1967, he became the director of music for the Naselle-Grays River Valley schools in SW Washington.
 Then, completing graduate studies at Pacific Lutheran University in 1969, Redmond moved to the Kelso school district.
 Redmond retired after serving 40 years as a music and band instructor in Kelso-Longview.
-Post retirement, he stayed in the area and played with local bands.
+Post retirement, he stayed in the area and played with local music groups.

 * Pat Jerns (original drummer) left the Unusuals to book and promote dances for Terry Bassett at Village West.
 Pat resigned from that position to open his own promotions company: Pat Jerns’ Enterprises.
-In the late ’60s, Jerns sold ads for Bellingham radio station KBFW.
+In the late 1960s, Jerns sold ads for Bellingham radio station KBFW.
 Then he entered real estate sales and management — a career that lasted for 50 years.
 A lifelong Whatcom County resident, Pat is now retired.
 He has fond memories of his youth and being in local bands.
 “I had to pursue other business and professional interests to make a living, but in my heart and mind I always followed the music.
 Teens in bands like ours were entertainers, touring the state and making other young people happy by giving them something fun to do.
 People looked forward to seeing us.
 They felt close to us, as if they knew us, but really they didn’t.
-In that era, bands like the Unusuals played an important and meaningful role in society.
+In that era, groups like the Unusuals played an important and meaningful role in society.
 Those of us in the band didn’t know exactly what that role was at the time, but looking back at it now I realize that it was a really special time.
 I get a tremendous kick out of telling people I meet that I was a rock and roll drummer back in the 1960s.”

 Acknowledgements: Laurie Vitt, Pat Jerns, Gary Ramsey, Rob Rideout, Kirk Wilde, Jay Hamilton.
 For more information on early rock ‘n’ roll in Whatcom County, check out the historical book Sock Hops and Snowball Dances: A Look Back at Whatcom County Rock and Roll 1955–1980 by Kent Holsather and Wes Gannaway.